jon-bogert/eXomorphStyleGuide/Unity.md

 ## Colliders as Triggers

 Do not use any collider components as Triggers.
 Instead use the `Physics.OverlapShape` family of methods.
-When calling these functions always provide a `LayerMask` to provide optimized detection. the `LayerMask` instance should be initialized to 0 in the script and a Debug.LogWarning should be called if not set.
+When calling these functions always provide a `LayerMask` to provide optimized detection.
+The `LayerMask` instance should be initialized to 0 in the script and a Debug.LogWarning should be called if not set.

-Debug draw these triggers via the OnGizmos method override and provide a `m_showBounds` boolean to toggle on and off (avoid `OnDrawGizmosSelected`).
+Debug draw these triggers via the OnDrawGizmos method override and provide a `m_showBounds` boolean to toggle on and off (avoid `OnDrawGizmosSelected`).

 ```cs
 public MyClass : MonoBehaviour